Dexalot/dexalot-docs/docs/TradePairs.md

 Adds a new order type to a tradePair

-*Can only be called by ExchangeSub.
+*Can only be called by DEFAULT_ADMIN.
 LIMIT order is added by default.*

 #### Parameters